-- perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians - learn to sing and to use their voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology appropriately and have the opportunity to progress to the next level of musical excellence - understand and explore how music is created, produced and communicated, including through the interrelated dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations encouraged to develop their performance and composition skills, both as an individual and in ensembles.
+Our KS3 music curriculum encourages students to explore and understand the fundamental musical elements, through playing different instruments, composition and listening activities.
+Students are encouraged to develop their performance and composition skills, both as an individual and in ensembles.
 Students are also given the opportunity to develop their music technology skills, which helps foster an environment for creative development.
 Our emphasis on the development of practical musicianship at KS3, is to prepare our students for their transition to KS4 music, where a lot of weight is placed on practical and creative music making and playing.
 At KS4, we offer both GCSE and BTEC Music to ensure that our curriculum is inclusive, accessible and suitable for all students.
 Both GCSE and BTEC music are taught with the aim to equip students with the skills to develop into competent musicians or music producers, who gain a developed musical skill, knowledge and understanding and a passion for the subject.